 Don’t you love to wear bright, fresh colors in the spring?
 So do birds!

-As winter recedes dull feathers are molted for fresh and bright ones to help attract a mate.
+As winter recedes dull feathers are molted for fresh, bright ones to help attract a mate.
 This is one of the reasons why birds look even more colorful during the spring!